 If you’ve got more expensive activities, such as travel baseball or competition cheerleading, then it may be a different story.
 The judge may look at the financial abilities of each parent to pay for those activities, the judge may ask the other parent whether they’re even agreeable to the children participating in those things, and then the judge is going to determine whether those expenses should be handled without one party or the other or whether they should be split.
 Ultimately, in Georgia, those expenses are not part of the court-mandated set child support guidelines.
 However, if we bring it to the attention of either a judge in a trial or a mediator during a mediation, we’re going to address those expenses and make sure that you have clear direction on how you’re going to handle those and who’s going to pay for those throughout both during the litigation and then after the divorce is completed.

 If you have any questions about the types of activities your children are in or whether they’re likely to be paid for through the divorce and by the other side, please give us a call.
 We’ll sit down and walk through all those factors and advise you on how I think a court would actually handle those expenses in any divorce proceeding.

-Are you or a loved one in the process of a divorce in Statesboro or Springfield and have questions about child support for extracurricular activities in Georgia ?
+Are you or a loved one in the process of a divorce in Statesboro, Springfield, or Swainsboro and have questions about child support for extracurricular activities in Georgia ?
 Contact the experienced Georgia divorce attorneys at Hall & Navarro today for a consultation and case evaluation.

 We can help get your life back on track.